Baggins800/TSPUtils/README.md

 # TSPUtils
 Travelling salesman utility functions for c++ using json graphs.
-To generate datasets, register on https://gisgraph.com and create and download a dataset.
+To generate datasets register on https://gisgraph.com, create and download the dataset(s).
 ## Requirements
 * Download cmake from https://cmake.org/download/ and install
 * Download MinGW from https://sourceforge.net/p/mingw-w64/wiki2/Make/ and install